Motorcycle Touring in Dubai & Oman. Perhaps it’s on your radar, and you wish to learn more. Then this article has reached the right person. Follow me.

 Local drivers tend to be accelerator happy and carefree of the rules, resulting in a particularly atrocious accident rate.
 To help curtail this, police have cracked down on enforcing traffic laws.
 Hefty fines are readily handed out for speeding (as well as being too slow)!

 Local drivers are often liberal with the 120kmph highway speed limit.
 Despite the presence of cameras, which appear every few kilometers are leading into populated areas.
 You’ll know when you’re approaching a town thanks to road signs in Arabic and English.
-And the work of road planners excessively fond of speed bumps.
+And the work road planners are excessively fond of speed bumps.

 Wandering livestock can suddenly appear on highways and rural roads and are a severe hazard in low light.